 Your baby is growing in size during your last trimester.
 Your baby is now fully grown and getting ready to pop out.
 This constant growing makes it difficult to breathe while you sleep, thereby making it impossible for you to find a comfortable position to sleep in.
 Moreover, the lower back pain you experience during this time can add to the discomfort you may feel while trying to get a good night’s sleep.

 It is known that 30% of women snore during their pregnancy.
 This is due to the swelling of their nasal passage.
 However, your sleep can be disrupted by this snoring.
 Also, the baby’s growing size adds pressure to your diaphragm or breathing muscles making it hard for you to breathe.
-Some mothers may get past the snoring while some may
+Some mothers may get past the snoring while some may lose their sleep.

 In your third trimester, you may develop leg cramps and restless leg syndrome.
 Leg cramps occur as a result of excess phosphorous and scarce of calcium in the body.
 Restless leg syndrome is where you feel an overwhelming need to move your leg constantly.
 This can be due to an iron or folic acid deficiency in the body.
 If you experience any of the below symptoms, consult your doctor at once: